dhh1128/coia/README.md

 1. Given a handful of examples and no explicit instruction, a user naturally develops accurate intuition about how the conventions work, and about best practices for managing identity.
 2. When a user encounters an alias that they created, they immediately and effortlessly remember who is identified by the aliased identifier, and the context in which that identifier is relevant.
 3. Given a context and an identified actor, a user correctly predicts what a relevant alias created by them might look like, allowing them to search with confidence.
 4. The alias is a single token that processes correctly, with no special handling, in environments such as email, chat, URLs, word processors, log files, and markup languages.
+It can also be read aloud with high confidence.

-Note that this spec aims to improve UX for the alias creator, NOT to make aliases interoperable with other humans, other languages, or other software.
+Note that this spec aims to improve UX *for the alias creator*, not to make aliases interoperable with *other* humans, *other* languages, or *other* software.
 Aliases are like private nicknames; a stranger might overhear one, but they aren't created to be reshared.
-When Cecilia transacts with Bob on Bitcoin, she doesn't use local aliases to identify her address or Bob's; she uses raw addresses.
+When Cecilia transacts with Bob on Bitcoin, she doesn't use local aliases to publicly identify her address or Bob's; she uses raw addresses.
 Therefore, how Cecilia locally labels her address or Bob's address is only interesting to her.

 An aliases delivers the [human-friendliness in Zooko's triangle](https://dhh1128.github.io/papers/zh.html), but *only for the person who creates it*.
 For anyone else, an alias might be suggestive, but it is not a commitment to meaning.
 An alias can evolve without warning to suit its creator's fancy.
 It must be treated as a lookup convenience, not as an identifier in its own right, and it must be considered unresolvable outside the creator's context.
 Parsing someone else's aliases for strong meaning is a dangerous antipattern.